tgraupmann/ChromaDiscordApp/README.md

 # Support

-Support is available on Discord, you can reach me at `Tim Graupmann#0611`.
+Support is available on Discord, you can reach me at `tgraupmann`.